mfarragher/obsidiantools/README.md

 # obsidian_tools 🪨⚒️
 **obsidian_tools** is a Python package for getting structured metadata about your [Obsidian.md notes](https://obsidian.md/) and analysing your vault.
 Complement your Obsidian workflows by getting metrics and detail about all your notes in one place through the widely-used Python data stack.

 It's incredibly easy to explore structured data on your vault through this fluent interface.
-This is all you need to generate a `vault` object that stores the key data:
+This is all the code you need to generate a `vault` object that stores the key data:

 ```python
 import obsidian_tools.api as otools

 vault = otools.Vault(<VAULT_DIRECTORY>).connect()
 ```

+See some of the **key features** below - all accessible from the `vault` object either through a method or an attribute.

 As this package relies upon note (file)names, it is only recommended for use on vaults where wikilinks are not formatted as paths and where note names are unique.
 This should cover the vast majority of vaults that people create.